schuler-robotics/detectword_pico/README.md

 Data reduction of the spectrograms consists of a two stage pooling process, reducing the memory and processing requirements of comparison.
 The first pooling operation steps a rectangular window with a size determined by 'block' parameters across the spectrogram, creating a reduced two dimensional array with elements equal to the average value of spectrogram elements under that window position.
 The second pooling stage repeats the process returning the peak value of a smaller window stepped across the array which resulted from average pooling.
 Pooling differs from convolution in that the window positions do not overlap.

-Figure (3) shows the reduced spectrograms for the 'on' and 'off' spectrograms of Figure (2).
-The smaller peak value arrays are used to predict how closely the target word matches a reference word.
+Figure (3) shows average and peak pooling reduced spectrograms for the words 'on' and 'off'.
+The peak value arrays of reference and target are used to predict matching words.

 <p float="left">
 <img src="https://github.com/schuler-robotics/detectword_pico/blob/master/images/pool-avg-on-4096-250-64.png" width="200" height="200" />